bash — standard shell

 -ge Integer greater than or equal to

-File Tests in bash
+File tests in bash

 The general form of a file test is -operator "filename".
 The following are available (lifted from man bash):